AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 - Use `get_file_slice` to read only the region you care about instead of the entire file.
 - Use `get_file_with_line_numbers` when you need exact line references for citations or for line-based patch tools; copy the ranges directly instead of hand-numbering snippets.
-- Use `build_section_based_diff` to construct diffs for the specific line ranges that need to change.
-- Apply the resulting patch with `apply_patch_and_commit` on the appropriate branch.
-- Use `apply_line_edits_and_commit` for small, line-targeted updates when you know the exact line numbers.
 - Use `download_user_content` when you need to pull bytes for an example or test fixture without writing a file back to the repo.
 It accepts:
   - `sandbox:/` paths and absolute server paths.
   - Absolute `http(s)` URLs.